Woman dies in Rangeley fire

 “It was a hot fire,” Bacon said.
 “It moved quickly through the home and did a lot of damage.”

-Moss said the deceased was taken to an area funeral home where an exam will be conducted Saturday by the Medical Examiner’s office.
+Moss said the deceased was taken to an area funeral home where an exam was expected to be conducted Saturday by the Medical Examiner’s office.
 DNA will be used to identify the remains, she said.

 Cross Street runs parallel to Route 16, which is also Main Street.